nzambonivergara/rock-paper-scissors/README.md

 # Rock, Paper, Scissors Overview

 This Rock, Paper, Scissors game, allows the user to play a classic or difficult game of roshambo.
 It was built utilizing HTML, CSS, and JavaScript.
-The game data persists upon page load utilizing localStorage to persist data.
+The game data persists upon page load utilizing localStorage.

 ## Installation